Keksuccino/docs_fancymenu/docs/faq.md

 ### How do I make a button inactive or "grayed out"?

 You can control a button's active state using [Loading Requirements](./conditions).
-Right-click the button in the editor and select "Active State".
+Right-click the button in the editor and select **Control Active State**.
 Add a requirement that must be met for the button to be active.
-To permanently disable it, use [**Is Number**](./conditions#is-number) to check whether 0 equals 1.
+To permanently disable it, use [**Is Number**](./conditions#is-number-fancymenu_visibility_requirement_is_number) to check whether 0 equals 1.
 The button will now use its "Inactive Background" texture and will be unclickable.

 ### How can I remove the header and footer (the dirt texture bars) on scrollable screens?

-In the layout editor, right-click the editor background and open **Customize Header/Footer**.
+In the layout editor, open **Layout Properties -> Header/Footer Customizations**.
 Set the textures to transparent.
 This option may be unavailable on some modded screens.

 ### I can't create a layout "for the current screen".
 The button is greyed out.

-You need to enabled customizations for that screen first via **menu bar -> Customization -> Current Screen Customizations -> toggle it to Enabled**.
+You need to enable customizations for that screen first through **menu bar -> Customization -> Current Screen Customizations -> Enabled**.

 ### I can't customize any elements of a screen when opening it in the editor.
 It's just an empty screen then.